Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 Step 7 — Daily workflow 🧑💻

 At a café, I run my pentest scans inside the namespace (tunneled), while my Spotify stream goes direct (local).
-That’s the power of VPN automation Kali Linux extension.
+That’s the power of VPN automation Kali Linux extension: you stop thinking about routes every five minutes and start thinking about your actual work.

 Real use cases 🌍